alexpreynolds/soda/README.md

 ## Credits

-The general "soda" gallery tool has been authored in various `bash`- and Perl-flavored incarnations since 2008 by Bob Thurman, Richard Sandstrom, Scott Kuehn, Jay Hesselberth, Richard Humbert, Brady Miller and Alex Reynolds.
-This Python rewrite was authored by Alex Reynolds.
+The general "soda" gallery tool has been authored in various `bash`- and Perl-flavored incarnations since 2008 by primary authors Richard Sandstrom and Scott Kuehn, with modifications over time by Bob Thurman, Jay Hesselberth, Richard Humbert, Brady Miller and Alex Reynolds.

+This Python rewrite and new functionality were authored by Alex Reynolds.

 This tool uses the [blueimp Gallery](https://github.com/blueimp/Gallery) and [Github octicons](https://github.com/primer/octicons) projects, both of which are MIT-licensed.

+## So what's up with the name?

+"Scott Kuehn: he came up with the name.
+The legend is that when asked what to call the program, he lifted a can of cola, sighed deeply, and said: 'soda plot'." - R. Sandstrom